couchbaselabs/docs-ng/content/couchbase-manual-2.2/installing-and-upgrading.markdown

     ![](images/online-upgrade-addnode.png)

- 1. Remove one of your existing old nodes to from the cluster.
+ 1. Remove one of your existing old nodes from the cluster.
 Under Server Nodes |
     Server panel, Click Remove Server for the node you want to remove.
 This will flag this server for removal.